All activities are planned by the members who act as planners, convenors, presenters and/or hosts for study groups.

 Convenor: David Turner

-Content; from YouTube documentaries view and discuss art works that have been stolen,looted, forged, lost, recovered/rediscovered/returned.
+From YouTube documentaries view and discuss art works that have been stolen, looted, forged, lost, recovered/ rediscovered/returned.

 There are many treasures world-wide which the group can discuss.